| Description | Applications

 solution) and repel ink made from an oil base.
 The image areas attract the ink

-The types of printed materials that can be produced
+and repel the fountain solution.
+Applications The types of printed materials that can be produced

 with offset lithography are numerous and varied.
 Some of the items include: